Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

   If required, this resource contains the authentication configuration needed for monitoring the event source.

-The scaled object controller also creates the Horizontal Pod Autoscaler for you.
+The scaled object controller also creates the HPA for you.

 ## ScaledObject Properties